KalebNeace/CS325_Project/README.md

 # Project 2
+Description:
+    This project creates a .txt file containing the feedback comments of a particular posting from the links provided

+Instructions
 - Create a conda environment to download the needed packages and run the program in
     - conda create -name "name of the environment" python = "python version"
 - Activate the environment